rayblake800/Pocket-Home-Bismuth-Vanilla/docs/Modules.md

 ## Pocket-Home Bismuth Modules

  Pocket-Home Bismuth divides its functionality into modules.
-Each Module has its own source directory and its own makefile.
+Each Module has its own source directory, makefile, and namespace.

- Eventually, each module should have its own namespace, and a clearly defined public interface for other modules to use.
-At the moment, some modules are just collections of similar classes with ill-defined boundaries and little to no cohesion.
-See [the main task list](TODO.txt) for lists of modules that need refactoring.

 #### [AppMenu](./modules/AppMenu.md)
  Manages the application menu UI component.
 This module handles the menu's appearance, loads menu contents, and allows the user to edit the menu.